Yellowstone Lake

-Yellowstone Lake is the largest body of water in Yellowstone National Park.
+Yellowstone Lake is the largest body of water in Wyoming and the largest in Yellowstone National Park.
 The lake is 7732 ft above sea level and covers 136 sqmi with 110 mi of shoreline.
 While the average depth of the lake is 139 ft, its greatest depth is at least 394 ft.
 Yellowstone Lake is the largest freshwater lake above 7000 ft in North America.

 In winter, ice nearly 3 ft thick covers much of the lake except where shallow water covers hot springs.
 The lake freezes over by early December and can remain frozen until late May or early June.